tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/huawei_push_intl.md

 ﻿# Integration Guide for Huawei Push Channel

-Huawei push channel is a system-level push channel **officially provided by Huawei**.
+Huawei push channel is a system-level push channel **powered by Huawei**.
 On a Huawei phone, push messages can be delivered through Huawei's system channel without opening the app.

 **Precautions:**

 1. Huawei Push can only receive push messages in a **signed package environment**.

-2. The **Mobile Push Service** on the Huawei phone must be upgraded to <font color=#FF0000>v2.5.3</font> or higher; otherwise, Huawei channel registration will fail and the TPNS channel will be used.
+2. **Mobile Push Service** on the Huawei phone must be upgraded to <font color=#FF0000>v2.5.3</font> or higher.
+Otherwise, Huawei channel registration will fail and TPNS channel will be used.

 ## Getting Huawei Push Key